Eczema on Legs

 It’s also worth mentioning compression stockings for stasis dermatitis.
 They squeeze and support the lower leg to help reduce internal pressure, which reduces fluid leakage and can help with the resulting eczema symptoms.

-Treating eczema on legs starts the same way, regardless of variety — with a complete solution for maintaining skin health.
+Treating eczema on legs starts the same way, regardless of what type it is — with a complete solution for maintaining skin health.
 Dr. Eddie’s Happy Care skincare routine for dry skin features a two-step process for retaining moisture and preventing damage to your skin’s protective layer.
-Our gentle shampoo and body wash cleanses without harsh ingredients.
-Follow this with our hypoallergenic moisturizing cream to strengthen your skin’s natural protection.
-This will help keep eczema on your legs (or shimmy shanks, or getaway gams) in check and as comfortable as possible.

 Follow Me